 the tears your life depends on.

-Only there will you find
+Only there can you find

 the tiny seed